-Punch in the wineries’ gate code, enter and drive through the cypress lined driveway until your waiting wine concierge greets you at the top of the hill in front of the actual winery.
-In previous years, during your drive in you might have seen long horned, long haired Highland Cattle.
-These are huge majestic creatures from Scotland and were the only Napa winery to have these on site.
+Their driveway used to be lined with cypress trees (since removed by the new owners).
+Several long horned, long haired Highland Cattle roam on part of the property.
+These are huge majestic creatures from Scotland and are the only animals of their kind we have seen at any winery in the Napa Valley.
 Hartwell’s first vintage dates from 1990 from a clone that was given to founder Bob Hartwell (deceased in June 2016) by Dick Grace of the well known Napa winery, Grace Family Vineyards.

 Hartwell makes one white, a Sauvignon Blanc but their specialty is really estate grown Cabernet and Merlot and they are very good at hand-crafting both of these types of wines.
 Their grape production is lower than many wineries as they actually heavily thin back the vines to produce smaller quantities of grapes, resulting in higher quality fruit.
-All red wines produced come from their hillside estate and their Sauvignon Blanc is sourced from property they own in the cooler Carneros region to the south.
+All red wines produced come from their hillside estate and their Sauvignon Blanc is sourced from property they used to own in the cooler Carneros region to the south.
 This is a small family owned winery and you may get to meet the actual winemaker on your tour.
-Bob had an aerospace background and when he owned this winery – visitors would see several aerospace air filters located within the wine caves.
+Bob had a background in sales with aerospace and when he owned this winery – visitors would see several aerospace air filters located within the wine caves.

-The Miste Hill 2004 is a Cabernet Sauvignon based blend; it is softer than the Cabernet Sauvignon we tried but with great acidity, this also has some ageability of ahead of it.
+The Miste Hill 2004 is a Cabernet Sauvignon based blend; it is softer than the Cabernet Sauvignon we tried but with great acidity, this also has some age-ability ahead of it.
 This is perhaps the softest of their red wines.
 Have a sweet heart who likes sweet wine?
 Try the 2004 SweetHart, as in the Hart of Hartwell.
 This is a rare Napa Cabernet Sauvignon Late Harvest dessert wine.
-There is only one other winery in Napa we are aware of making this type of wine on a regular basis – lets hope Hartwell repeats the 2004 which was their first commercial vintage.
+There is only one other winery in Napa that made this type of wine on a regular basis (they are no longer in business).
+Hartwell produces this wine during only the best vintages – their most recent release at the time of our update is the 2010 vintage.
 Older vintages of their other wines are also available for purchase.